 An underlying distrust of mainstream media seems to underpin a disbelief in the issues.

-Despite this, press freedom has significantly dropped under the Duterte administration, with the Philippines falling from 127 to 133 worst country out of 180 for media expression, according to Reporters Without Borders.
+Despite this trust, press freedom has significantly dropped under the Duterte administration, with the Philippines falling from 127 to 133 worst country out of 180 for media expression, according to Reporters Without Borders.

 Human Rights Watch accused Duterte of carrying out an “assault on media freedom.”